 Skip to main content

 This tutorial demonstrates how to configure a CoreWeave Kubernetes Service (CKS) cluster to authenticate to Google Cloud Storage (GCS) using OIDC Workload Identity Federation.
-A Kubernetes ServiceAccount in CKS will be able to access GCS directly, without any stored credentials.
+By the end of this tutorial, a Kubernetes ServiceAccount in CKS can access GCS directly, without any stored credentials.
+This pattern is useful for teams running data, ML, or batch workloads on CKS that need secure, short-lived access to GCS buckets without managing static service account keys.

 Overview

 CKS issues OIDC-compliant ServiceAccount tokens to pods.
-These tokens can be used to authenticate to external services like Google Cloud Platform (GCP) by establishing OIDC trust.
-This eliminates the need for long-lived credentials and allows per-ServiceAccount scoping of access to cloud resources.
+Workloads can use these tokens to authenticate to external services like Google Cloud Platform (GCP) by establishing OIDC trust.
+This eliminates the need for long-lived credentials and lets you scope access to cloud resources per ServiceAccount.
 Benefits of this approach:

 • No credentials are stored in secrets or container images.